Package Leaflet: Information for the User

 Renal and urinary disorders:

-Uncommon: renal dysfunction (alteration of kidney function), renal insufficiency, presence of proteins in urine
+uncommon: renal dysfunction (alteration of kidney function), renal failure, presence of protein in the urine

 General disorders and administration site conditions: